 - 3 – 4 fragrant geranium leaves or 1/2 tsp vanilla essence

-- Leave them in the saucepan until the following day.
+- Leave them in the saucepan until the following day and if the sugar has not dissolved, mix it a few times until it does.

 - After half an hour, test to see if the syrup is ready.
 (See link below)